PrecurseAP/VRC-4478F-2021/README.md

 # what
 this is the code for vex robotics competition team 4478F in tower takeover. is very good.

-this is for the tower takeover bot, it is no longer relevant. archivvvvved
+this is for the tower takeover bot, it is no longer relevant.

-rip regionals, and especially worlds
+rip regionals, and worlds